A full review of the Dynamic Neural Retraining System (DNRS)

 However, I learned my thoughts and imagination can be used to help heal my dysfunctional autonomic nervous system.

-The program interweaves external video footage of expert scientific talks and studies, including a segment that features wounded war veterans using visualizations as part of their rehab to regain mobility after paralysis.
+The program interweaves external video footage of expert scientific talks and studies, including a segment that features wounded war veterans and stroke patients with traumatic brain injuries (TBI) using visualizations as part of their rehab to regain mobility.
 It also include’s Annie Hopper’s own inspirational healing journey and includes inspiring testimonials.

 Unlike the name sounds, “Dynamic Neural Retraining System,” it does not involve complicated mental gymnastics.
 It’s also not about trying to trick yourself to go past your current energy zone with positive thinking.